networknt/light-doc/content/en/getting-started/_index.md

 ### Examples

-Anther way to start a new project is to copy from an existing example and expends it.
-This is not recommended but if you don't have IDL(Inteface Definition Language) specification like OpenAPI specification or your service has very special requirement that cannot be generated, you can find many example projects at a separate repo [light-example-4j][] and start by copying one of them.
+Another way to start a new project is to copy from an existing example and expand on it.
+This is not recommended but if you don’t have IDL(Interface Definition Language) specification like OpenAPI specification or your service has a very special requirement that cannot be generated, you can find many example projects at a separate repo light-example-4j and start by copying one of them.

 There are folders in light-example-4j that contains examples like:

-* rest folder container examples built on top of light-rest-4j framework
+* rest folder contains examples built on top of light-rest-4j framework
 * graphql folder contains examples built on top of light-graphql-4j framework
 * hybrid folder contains examples built on top of light-hybrid-4j framework
 * eventuate folder contains examples built on top of light-eventuate framework